Out of State Drivers and DUI

 A driver’s home state will generally recognize and enforce OVI/DUI penalties issued in Ohio.
 This applies in particular to license suspensions.
 No one can regain his or her full driving privileges just by crossing a state border.

-If you live somewhere else but find yourself facing driving under the influence charges in Ohio, contact The Maher Law Firm to learn if a Columbus drunk driving attorney can help.
+If you live somewhere else but find yourself facing driving under the influence charges in Ohio, contact The Maher Law Firm to learn if a Columbus DUI defense attorney for out-of-state drivers can help.
 We take most DUI/OVI cases for a flat fee, and we always provide free initial phone consultations.
 You can reach us by phone at (614) 205-2208 or request an appointment online by completing this contact form.

 Awards and Certifications